-- In 2009 Xcel Energy, a leading provider of energy in eight states, recognized St. Olaf College for its efforts at improving energy efficiency.
-St. Olaf was included in Xcels “Top Ten” list for having saved 6.91 million kWh the previous year and was ranked No. 1 in natural gas efficiency, with 417,840 therms saved.
+- Xcel Energy, a leading provider of energy in eight states, has recognized St. Olaf College for its efforts at improving energy efficiency.
+St. Olaf was included in Xcel’s “Top Ten” list for having saved 6.91 million kWh in one year and was ranked No. 1 in natural gas efficiency, with 417,840 therms saved.

-- Every re-roofing project at St. Olaf includes bringing insulation and vapor barriers up to, and in excess of, energy code.
+- Every re-roofing project at St. Olaf includes bringing insulation and vapor barriers up to and exceeding energy code.
 All recently purchased appliances are Energy Star-rated.

-- In 2005 St. Olaf became the first liberal arts college in the nation to construct a utility-grade wind turbine for the sole purpose of providing energy to the campus (Carleton College was the first to construct a turbine, but the electricity it produces is sold to an energy company and added to the general power grid).
-St. Olaf College’s 1.65 megawatt self-generating wind turbine directly supplies up to one-third of the electricity used by the college.
+- St. Olaf is the first liberal arts college in the nation to construct a utility-grade wind turbine for the sole purpose of providing energy to the campus (Carleton College was the first to construct a turbine, but the electricity it produces is sold to an energy company and added to the general power grid).
+St. Olaf College’s 1.65 megawatt self-generating wind turbine was constructed in 2005.